weiserlab/ambuj/position.md

 ----
 ## Singapore
-Located in southeast asia, Singapore is both a financial and cultural hub.
-It offers a unique blend of east and west.
-Singapore is extremely safe, it has a highest per capita income, and a very high quality of life.
-Furthermore, Singapore has progressive immigration policies, merit based multicultural society, and offers excellent access (direct flights) to major world centres.
-The salaries offered in Singapore are among the highest in the world (including in academia) with very low tax-rate.
-With a great startup ecosystem, most major corporations in the world have their centers located in the city as well.
-Thus, Singapore offers very rich career prospects to graduating students, and also prepares students for opportunities elsewhere in the world.
+Singapore is a financial and cultural hub in Southeast Asia, offering a unique blend of East and West.
+It is known for its high per capita income, excellent quality of life, and progressive immigration policies.
+It is also a multicultural, merit-based society with excellent access to major world centres via direct flights.
+Salaries in Singapore, including in academia, are among the highest in the world, and the tax rate is low.
+With a thriving startup ecosystem and many major corporations based in the city, Singapore offers rich career prospects for graduating students and prepares them for opportunities worldwide.

 ----